School & Camp Stuff

 There are a lot of fun camp dress up days and skits!
 Consider packing items like:

-Tutus area big hit for girls and easy to pack
+Tutus are a big hit for girls and easy to pack

-Cowboy hats are fun too!
+Cowboy hats or sheriff's accessories are fun too!

 CABOODLE

 Yes, the same Caboodles we all had (or wanted) when we were young are back in demand for kids today!
 Kids use these as a makeshift side table/vanity that they keep in their bunk or on their dresser, and they fill it with hair ties, Chapstick, personal trinkets, and more!
 They’re available in tons of colors.
+There are also personalized ones that kids love!

 SLEEPING BAG